VasilGVasilev/InterviewPrep/reactjs-interview-questions/myNotes/NB.md

 - React has unidirectional data flow, Angular has two-way data flow
 - React is a library and has only the View layer, Angualr is a framework so a total MVC is possible on it
 - React uses JSX, Angular separates HTML and JS

+10. Hooks

+Hooks allow for state manipulation without the need of classes.
+They are only applicable to Functional Components and should be set at the top of the component.